A Search Method for Large Polarization Kernels: Introduction

 Polar codes are a novel class of error-correcting codes, which achieves the symmetric capacity of a binary-input memoryless channel $W$.
 They have low complexity construction, encoding, and decoding algorithms \cite{arikan2009channel}.

 Polarization is a general phenomenon and it is not restricted to the Arikan matrix \cite{korada2010polar}.
 One can replace it by a larger matrix, called \textit{polarization kernel}, which has better polarization properties, thus obtaining better finite length performance.
 Polar codes with large kernels were shown to provide an asymptotically optimal scaling exponent \cite{fazeli2018binary}.
-Some fundamental limits on the rate of polarization together with various kernel constructions were proposed in \cite{korada2010polar}, \cite{presman2015binary}, \cite{lin2015linear}.
+Some fundamental limitations on the rate of polarization together with various kernel constructions were proposed in \cite{korada2010polar}, \cite{presman2015binary}, \cite{lin2015linear}.

 The rate of polarization of the kernel depends only on its \textit{partial distances}.
 In this paper, we propose a search algorithm for polarization kernels with given partial distances.
-The proposed approach is based on depth-first search combined with some methods, which reduce the search space.
+The proposed approach is based on depth-first search combined with some methods for search space reduction.
 This allows us to find polarization kernels of size $17 \leq l \leq 27$ (except $l=24$) with better rate of polarization compared with the ones constructed in \cite{korada2010polar}, \cite{presman2015binary}.

 We also demonstrate the application of the proposed approach to the construction of polarization kernels which admit low complexity processing by the recently proposed recursive trellis algorithm \cite{trifonov2021recursive, trifonov2019trellis}.
 Simulation results show that polar codes with the obtained large kernels provide significant performance gain compared with shortened polar codes and polar codes with small kernels.